madkins23/go-slog/README.md

 ## Replace Attributes Functions

-A small collection of functions in the `replace` package can be used with `slog.HandlerOptions.ReplaceAttr`.
+A small collection of functions in the [`replace`](replace) package can be used with `slog.HandlerOptions.ReplaceAttr`.

+These were intended to "fix" some of the verification issues with various handlers.
+Unfortunately, other issues prevent them from being fixed:
+* Attributes can't be directly removed, they can only be made empty, but some handlers tested don't remove empty attributes as they should so this fix doesn't work for them.
+* Some handlers don't recognize `slog.HandlerOptions.ReplaceAttr`.
+* Those that do don't always recognize them for the basic fields (time, level, message, and source).

 ## Handler Benchmarks